The series is ongoing.

 Publish Date – 1 April 2019

-Steve Williams provides guidance on preparing a robust specification and explains why over-reliance on specifications from previous designs imports risks to projects.
+Steve Williams explains why over-reliance on specifications from previous designs imports risks to projects.
+Steve discusses how to reduce or eliminate those risks, to improve quality, efficiency and safety.

 Publish Date – 1 May 2019